yochaigal/cairn/wip/2e/reliquary.md

 ## Parliament's Promise, +1 Armor

  - A helmet in the form of an owl's head.
 Its wearer can twist their head around like an owl and can see in darkness with perfect clarity.
-While wearing the helm the wearer loses the ability to speak, uttering only the simplest of cooing noises.
+While wearing the helm, the wearer loses the ability to speak, uttering only the simplest of cooing noises.

 ## Phoenix Ash, 1 use

   - Sprinkle over a corpse to resurrect the deceased.
-They return with full health, but no memory of their past life.
+They return with full health but no memory of their past life.

 ## Ring of the Snake, 1 charge